0xMarty167/dolon/README.md

        - Nmap: A powerful network scanning tool that inspired the creation of Dolon.
         - Various network security tutorials and resources that provided foundational knowledge.

-    - Tools and Resources:
+    - Resources:
-       - GitHub for version control and project hosting.
        - Stack Overflow for invaluable programming assistance and problem-solving.
-       - ChatGPT for commenting my code.
+       - ChatGPT for guidance